Diploma of Montessori Early Childhood Education (11206NAT)

 Career Pathways

-Graduates of this diploma are prepared to take on leadership roles in Montessori and Early Childhood Education settings.
-Pair this course with an ACECQA-recognised qualification to meet NQF requirements for regulated childcare services.
+Graduates of this diploma are equipped to step confidently into leadership roles within Montessori and Early Childhood Education environments.
+When combined with an ACECQA-recognised qualification, the course supports meeting NQF requirements for regulated childcare services.

 All Learners are provided with a set of learning guides and books, as well as online guided learning via our learner management system.
 During the course, each Learner will have access to their own personal portal where they can download and receive their assessments, and can access support from their trainers via the phone, email, or face-to-face during classes.
 This ensures that learners have full support from the college.